brenns10/fugl/README.md

 git submodule init
 git submodule update
 # wait a lot longer
-cd ../corvid
+cd ../fugl
 ./manage.py loadthemes
 ```

 # Deployment

-Corvid is now deployed at `corvid.xyz`.
-To deploy a new version, the following
-procedure should be used:
+To deploy a new version, the following procedure should be used:

-- (as root) Stop the uWSGI application server: `service uwsgi stop corvid`.
+- (as root) Stop the uWSGI application server: `service uwsgi stop fugl`.
-- (as django) Go to `/home/django/corvid` and do your `git pull`.
+- (as django) Go to `/home/django/fugl` and do your `git pull`.
 - (still as django, in virtualenv) Make sure to do `./manage.py makemigrations`
   and `./manage.py migrate`.
 - (as root, in virtualenv) Do `./manage.py collectstatic`!
-- (as root) Start the uWSGI application server: `service uwsgi start corvid`.
+- (as root) Start the uWSGI application server: `service uwsgi start fugl`.

-And you should have successfully deployed a new Corvid!
+And you should have successfully deployed a new Fugl!